 Initial projects in the MSDL include:

-- Charge carrier transport in organic semiconductors: Despite their promise to reduce the cost of electronic components, semiconducting materials formed from molecules have not been able to significantly penetrate our daily lives.
-Much of this fact stems from our lack of a clear physical picture of charge transport in these materials.
+- Charge carrier and energy transport in emergent semiconductors: Despite their promise to reduce the cost of electronic components, semiconducting materials formed from molecules have not been able to significantly penetrate our daily lives.
+Much of this fact stems from our lack of a clear physical picture of charge and energy transport in these materials.
 In the MSDL, we will apply ultrafast vibrational spectroscopic techniques to address this uncertainty and supply new knowledge on how charge moves through these materials.

 - Designing material properties using next generation photochemistry: By confining a resonant electromagnetic fields near a material one can form new states whose nature mixes matter and light.
 These states provide a novel phase space to pursue the design and characterization of new material properties.
 We will form these states, determine how they affect material properties, and characterize the physical mechanisms leading to these changes using nonlinear and ultrafast spectroscopic techniques.